Instrument Chronology: photos and videos in reverse order.

 When I researched the instrument, I found that the originals were about the size of a modern 1/2-size cello, but they had five strings.
 Tradition says that the Bach Cello Suite #6 is written for such an instrument.

 So…I had an old, Romanian factory-made 1/2-size cello, which had been languishing in my shop (and, for which, years earlier, I had made a new Spruce Top plate.)
-I simply knocked the original neck out of it, and carved a new neck and scroll, in a five-string configuration of my own design, and produced a “sample.”
-He ultimately left without placing an order, but the project was interesting, and now I have built a small 5-string cello! 🙂 I can build more from scratch, if there is ever a resurgence in demand.
+Initially, I simply knocked the original neck out of it.
+Then I carved a new neck and scroll, in a five-string configuration of my own design, and produced a “sample.”
+Ultimately, he left without placing an order, but the project was interesting, and now I have built a small 5-string cello! 🙂 I can build more from scratch, if there is ever a resurgence in demand.

 Oliver 5-string Cello piccolo front